James Thompson (rower)

 James Thompson (born 18 November 1986) is a South African rower.
 He attended school at St. Andrew's College, Grahamstown.
 He joined the Tuks rowing club and received a Sport Sciences degree from the University of Pretoria.
 Thompson won a gold medal in the Men's lightweight coxless four event at the 2012 Summer Olympics, with teammates John Smith, Matthew Brittain, and Sizwe Ndlovu.

 Thompson retired as a professional rower on 4 February 2017 after competing at the Rock the Boat regatta at Roodeplaat Dam.
+Thompson and Matthew Brittain were instrumental in setting up the John Waugh Rock The Boat Series.